 What Are the Drawbacks of Offshore Pension Plans?

-- A 25% overseas transfer charge when moving funds to a QROPS in a country you don’t live in, or your transfer amount exceeds the overseas transfer allowance
+- A 25% overseas transfer charge (OTC) if you transfer your UK pension to a QROPS located outside your country of residence, or if your transfer exceeds the overseas transfer allowance (£1,073,100).

-- A 40–55% unauthorised payment charge if you make a transfer to a scheme HMRC didn’t approve—the minimum is 40%, but there’s an additional 15% if you transfer over 25% of your fund
+- A 40–55% unauthorised payment charge if you transfer to a scheme that is not recognised by HMRC.
+This includes an additional 15% surcharge if more than 25% of your pension is transferred outside the approved scope.

 Key Takeaway

-Moving your pension from the UK to an offshore pension plan for expats has traditionally been a tax-efficient way to grow your pension pot, providing access to diverse investment opportunities and, in some cases, inheritance tax exemptions.
+Transferring your pension from the UK to an offshore pension plan has traditionally been a tax-efficient strategy for building retirement wealth.
+These plans offer access to broader investment opportunities.

-At Titan Wealth International, our pension transfer experts help UK expats navigate these regulatory changes and make informed decisions about their retirement savings.
+At Titan Wealth International, our cross-border pension specialists assist UK expats in navigating regulatory changes and making informed decisions to protect and optimise their retirement savings.

-We provide a complimentary pension assessment and offer tailored advice on pension consolidation, cross-border tax efficiency, and alternative estate planning solutions to help you optimise your pension for the future.
+We offer a complimentary pension assessment and provide tailored guidance on pension consolidation, cross-border tax efficiency, and estate planning to help you structure your wealth effectively for the future.